Learn About Being a CTO (Chief Technology Officer)

 - Education, including primary schools and higher education

 A CTO is a respected, top-level job that is increasing in demand.
 This is a typical path towards the position:

-Earn a Bachelor’s Degree: Virtually all chief technology officers begin their career in university.
+Virtually all chief technology officers begin their careers in university.
 Earn a bachelor’s degree in a technology-related field such as computer science, information technology or software engineering.
 A first degree will give you the basics of the knowledge you need to become a chief technology officer.
 It will include programming, database design, digital forensics, cyber law and data integrity.
 You will need a strong educational foundation to become a chief technology officer.